langara/abishortcuts/README.md

 *   __Translate__ _(default key: Ctrl+Shift+A)_

     Takes the text selected on active tab, and opens a Google Translator in a new tab, with this text entered for translation.
+    There you have fast access to your favorite Google Translator features like a listening the pronunciation, or starring the word in your own dictionary, or checking examples of this word in sentences :-)

 *   __Bookmark__ _(default key: Ctrl+Shift+X)_